 Non-native vegetation is commonly found in Great Lakes coastal wetlands.
 We have updated our plant taxa lists to ensure that we are correctly coding all non-native macrophyte taxa, even those that are not currently considered invasive.
-This update changed the numbers of non-native species for many wetlands because in the past we had focused more on the non-natives that are invasive and are problematic in wetlands.
+This update changed the numbers of nonnative species for many wetlands because in the past we had focused more on the non-natives that are invasive and are problematic in wetlands.

 Coastal wetlands averaged 4-5 non-native species (Table 14).
 Some wetlands contained as many as 21 non-native macrophyte species, but there were wetlands in which no non-native plant species were found.
-It is unlikely that our sampling strategy would miss significant non-native plants invading a wetland.
+It is unlikely that our sampling strategy would miss significant nonnative plants invading a wetland.
 However, small patches of cryptic or small-stature non-natives could be missed.
 Invasive species are a particularly important issue for restoration work.
 Restoration groups often struggle to keep restored wetland sites from becoming dominated by invasive plant species.
 Table 14.
 Total macrophyte species and non-native macrophytes in Great Lakes coastal wetlands; summary statistics by country.
-Data from 2011 through 2022, using only data from the most recent year sampled for each wetland.
+Data from 2011 through 2023, using only data from the most recent year sampled for each wetland.

 Country Site count Mean Max Min St. Dev.

 Overall

 Can.
-181 36.6 88 5 17.1
+181 38.4 88 5 17.1

-U.S. 321 38.9 100 0 17.7
+U.S. 326 40.7 95 0 18.8

 Non-native

 Can.
-181 4.9 13 0 3.0
+181 5.0 12 0 3.1

-U.S. 321 3.9 21 0 3.1
+U.S. 326 4.2 21 0 3.4

-Lake Erie wetlands had by far the lowest mean number of macrophyte species (24, Table 15), with the other lakes' wetlands having higher mean numbers of species (34-42, Table 15).
-Maximum species richness in Lake Erie wetlands was also lower than wetlands on the other Great Lakes.
+Lake Erie wetlands had by far the lowest mean number of macrophyte species (28, Table 15), with the other lakes' wetlands having higher mean numbers of species (34-44, Table 15).
 Average numbers of non-native species were highest in Lake Ontario and lowest in Lake Superior wetlands (Table 15).
-Lake Superior had the lowest maximum number of non-native macrophytes in a wetland (6) and Lake Huron had the highest maximum number with 21.
-There are wetlands on all lakes except Lake Ontario in which we did not detect invasive plants.
+Lake Superior had the lowest maximum number of non-native macrophytes in a wetland (8) and Lake Huron had the highest maximum number with 21.
+There are wetlands on all lakes in which we did not detect invasive plants.

 Table 15.
 Macrophyte total species and non-native species found in Great Lakes coastal wetlands by lake.
 Mean, maximum, and minimum number of species per wetland.
-Data from 2011 through 2022, using only data from the most recent year sampled for each wetland.
+Data from 2011 through 2023, using only data from the most recent year sampled for each wetland.

-Macro phytes (To tal) Non-native
+Macrophytes (Total) Non-native

 Lake Sites Mean Max Min Mean Max Min

-Erie 58 24.2 61 5 5.3 14 0
+Erie 58 27.5 82 4 5.7 15 0

-Huron 175 42.4 100 3 3.1 21 0
+Huron 179 44.4 95 3 3.3 21 0

-Michigan 80 37.0 72 7 3.9 11 0
+Michigan 81 38.5 77 7 4.1 11 0

-Ontario 127 41.0 91 8 7.0 16 1
+Ontario 127 43.2 85 8 7.5 17 0

-Superior 62 34.6 64 0 1.4 6 0
+Superior 65 33.7 63 0 1.5 8 0

-Our macrophyte data have reinforced our understanding of the numbers of coastal wetlands that contain non-native plant species (Figure 10).
+Our macrophyte data have reinforced our understanding of the numbers of coastal wetlands that contain non-native plant species (Figure 12, based on 2016-2020 data).
 Only 7% of 556 sampled wetlands lacked non-native species, leaving 93% with at least one.
 Sites were most commonly invaded by up to 7 non-native plant species and 13% of sites contained 8 or more non-native species.
 Detection of non-native species is more likely for plants than for organisms that are difficult to collect such as fish and other mobile fauna, but we may still be missing small patches of non-natives in some wetlands.